TurboWarp/desktop/README.md

 Licensed under the GPLv3.0.
 See LICENSE for more information.

+Parts of this repository are based on [scratch-desktop](https://github.com/LLK/scratch-desktop).

 ## Building it yourself

-TODO: untested, probably doesn't work, need to fix some things...

 Clone it: